This is actually very unlike a man page. It assumes that you know very little about

 and hosts in between.
 Else we’ll just get an ICMP Destination

-response with Code 4.
+Unreachable response with Code 4.

-is the cost associated with routing frames
+And finally, Metric:1 is the cost associated with routing frames

 over this interface.
 Normally, Linux kernels don’t build routing